pennsignals/pennsignals.github.io/_posts/2020-03-18-compare-chime.md

 Finally, we assume (*guess*) that social distancing will result in a 50% reduction of contact with friends and "Other" interactions (as defined above).

-With some quick algebra we arrive a the following parameters:
+With some quick arithmetic we arrive a the following parameters:

 | Intervention | % reduction of social contact  |
 |--|--|